Scusemua/gopy/CONTRIBUTE.md

 bla-bla

-Fixes go-python/gopy#40.
+Fixes zhangjyr/gopy#40.
 ```

 Please always format your code with [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports).
 Best is to have it invoked as a hook when you save your `.go` files.

-Files in the `go-python` repository don't list author names, both to avoid clutter and to avoid having to keep the lists up to date.
+Files in the `zhangjyr` repository don't list author names, both to avoid clutter and to avoid having to keep the lists up to date.
-Instead, your name will appear in the change log and in the [CONTRIBUTORS](https://github.com/go-python/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/go-python/license/blob/master/AUTHORS) files.
+Instead, your name will appear in the change log and in the [CONTRIBUTORS](https://github.com/zhangjyr/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/zhangjyr/license/blob/master/AUTHORS) files.

 New files that you contribute should use the standard copyright header:

 ```
-// Copyright 20xx The go-python Authors.
+// Copyright 20xx The zhangjyr Authors.
 All rights reserved.
 // Use of this source code is governed by a BSD-style
 // license that can be found in the LICENSE file.
 ```